Miscellanea

 Afterword

-The original plan was to first do a "History of Jouhou" feature similar to ComiPress's Backstage features and gradually expand it to include other major scanlation groups, eventually compiling everything into a History of Scanlation.
-After the History of Jouhou feature fell through, things stayed quiet for a while.
-Then around mid-2007, the Jouhou project that never came to be and the History of Scanlation project were discussed with Omanga's Zyph, and Zyph expressed his support for the concept.
-At the time, the idea of dividing the History into three sections was already in place, and Zyph provided much valuable information that later helped jump-start the project.
+The original plan was to first put together a History of Jouhou feature similar to ComiPress's Backstage, gradually expand it to include other major scanlation groups, and later compile everything into a History of Scanlation.
+After History of Jouhou fell through, things stayed quiet for a while.
+Around mid-2007, the Jouhou/History of Scanlation idea was discussed with Omanga's Zyph.
+Zyph expressed his interest in the project and offered his support.
+The idea of dividing the History into three sections was already in place at the time, and Zyph provided a huge amount of valuable information that later helped jump-start the project.

-On to the Interviews section: The interviews are one of the most interesting parts of this project.
-Through the interviews, I met many, many scanlators, some of whom are legends in the world of scanlation.
+On to the Interviews: The interviews are one of the most interesting additions to this project.
+Through the interviews, I met many, many scanlators, some of whom are legends in the scanlation world.
 Of course, scanlators are people too, and some are busier with their lives than others.
-As a result, not everyone was able to get back to us with their responses in time.
-If you are one of them, keep in mind that you can send in your responses any time, and we will update the site with your interview.
+Not everyone was able to get back to us with their response in time.
+If you are one of them, keep in mind that you can send in your response any time, we will update the site accordingly.
+MangaHelpers and MangaUpdates were the first to be interviewed.
+The interview session with MangaUpdates was one of the most grueling, stretching over five hours (9pm–2:30am) on IRC.
+Compiling and formatting the IRC log into a document was equally brutal, and the interview ended up being excruciatingly long by the time it had to be proofread (multiple times).
+It is, however, one of the most in-depth interviews on the site.

 Thank you for reading!